dairisRozenfelds/symfony-rss/README.md

 ## Notes

 The results from the RSS feed parser are cached and cache is invalidated every 4 hours.
+The most common english words are loaded from a CSV file (src/DataFixtures/data/csv/english_most_common_words.csv) when loading doctrine fixtures.

 ## Tests